DimaKosy/MusicVisuals/README.md

 All of our asset files are contained within the data folder

 ## Playback Control
+We map getAudioPlayer.position between 0 and the song lenght in ms, this allows us to turn it map it between 0 and 100 so that we can split the song easier
 ``` Java
 position = map(getAudioPlayer().position(), 0, getAudioPlayer().length(), 0, 100);